 Quick tip: When students pursue a subject at school, their academic year is divided into terms or semesters, with breaks or holidays in between each term.

-3. List of IELTS Listening words – University disciplines
+3. University disciplines

 Commerce, Science, Psychology, Engineering, Marketing, Sociology, Medicine, History, Geography, Architecture, Law, Philosophy, Economics, Education.